DataDog/documentation/content/en/opentelemetry/collector_exporter/hostname_tagging.md

 ## Full example configuration

-For a full working example configuration for the Datadog Exporter, see [`k8s-values.yaml`][4].
+For a full working example configuration with the Datadog exporter, see [`k8s-values.yaml`][4].
 This example is for Amazon EKS.

 ## Example logging output